npcooley/AAClassification/README.md

 ## Usage

 5 RScripts are provided in this repo, they should be run directly through the `Rscript` command in terminal and as long as R has access to HMMER and BLAST when called upon in this way, and the required packages are installed, they should run to completion.
-For reference the approximate run times of the three main scripts on a 2019 Macbook Pro with 6 cores and 64 GB of RAM are on R 4.1.0, with HMMER 3.3.1 and BLAST 2.10.1, on the training data provided are:
+For reference the approximate run times of the three main scripts on a 2019 Macbook Pro with 6 cores and 64 GB of RAM in R 4.1.0, with HMMER 3.3.1 and BLAST 2.10.1, on the training data provided are:

 1. `ICrossVal.R` ~ 6 hours
 2. `BCrossVal.R` ~ for AAs 12-18 hours, for NTs 2-10 minutes (sw_traceback is used for AAs)